-- 4.4.1 Trustees delegate some governance functions to Academy Advisory Groups (AAGs); the articles of association do not require trustee members of local governing bodies and by committing to the separation of individuals on each tier in the governance structure, trusts are able to demonstrate transparent decision making and prevent bias and conflicts from emerging, thus strengthening the governance checks and balances within the trust. - 4.4.2 It is advisable, however, for the trust board to approve the appointment of the AAG chairs and also approve the appointment of the Academy Advisors. - 4.4.3 In accordance with the Governance Handbook the Trust may choose to delegate to a AAG that oversees more than one academy and these committees may include Trustees.
+4.4.1 Trustees delegate some governance functions to AAGs; the Articles of Association do not require Trustee members of local governing bodies and by committing to the separation of individuals on each tier in the governance structure, trusts are able to demonstrate transparent decision making and prevent bias and conflicts from emerging, thus strengthening the governance checks and balances within the Trust.
+Currently there are a limited number of Trustee members of AAGs to enhance communications and governance.

-- 4.4.4 Parent representation will be at Academy Advisory Group level with parents elected to sit on the AAGs. - 4.4.5 AAGs afford a valued point of consultation and representation in the development of trust policies and are the recipients of detailed information about how their academies are being managed. - 4.4.6 These advisory groups are tasked with scrutinising management information thus providing assurance to trustees that the academy is: - operating within the ethos and values of the trust and creating a positive climate for all stakeholders - working within agreed policies - o meeting agreed targets - engaging with stakeholders - acting as an ambassador for the trust - 4.4.7 The trust board demonstrates the value it puts on local governance by ensuring effective channels of communication between trustees and academy advisors, as well as providing specific training and development programmes for all involved in the governance of the trust.
+- 4.4.2 It is advisable, however, for the Board of Trustees to approve the appointment of the AAG chairs.
+The Board of Trustees must approve the appointment of the Academy Advisors. - 4.4.3 In accordance with the DfE Governance Handbook the Trust may choose to delegate to an AAG that oversees more than one academy and these committees may include Trustees. - 4.4.4 Parent representation will be at Academy Advisory Group level with parents elected to sit on the AAGs. - 4.4.5 AAGs afford a valued point of consultation and representation in the development of the Trust's policies and are the recipients of detailed information about how their academies are being managed. - 4.4.6 The AAGs are tasked with scrutinising management information thus providing assurance to Trustees that the academy is: - operating within the ethos and values of the trust and creating a positive climate for all stakeholders - working within agreed policies - o meeting agreed targets - engaging with stakeholders - acting as an ambassador for the trust - 4.4.7 The Board of Trustees demonstrates the value it puts on local governance by ensuring effective channels of communication between Trustees and Academy Advisors, as well as providing specific training and development programmes for all involved in the governance of the Trust.